During matrescence, people expect you to be happy while you’re losing control over the way you look and feel.

 From a neuroscientific point of view, the emotions of matrescence are as much about chemical shifts in your brain as they are about the stuff that science can’t explain.
 Estrogen and progesterone are coursing through the receptors in your brain when you lose your temper with your mother, partner, and/or friends.

 Our upcoming book, The Emotional Guide to Pregnancy and Postpartum, will explain the brain science behind these mood swings, and also show how your psychology (expectations, thoughts, and memories in your mind) are also at play.
 This means yes, there is a biologic basis for being sensitive and moody.
 But you’re not totally off the hook when/if you scream at people!

-We’ve worked with thousands of new mothers and while each story is unique, we have noticed some universal aspects to the psychological narrative of matrescence — the emotional “through lines” that women experience, like:
+I’ve worked with thousands of new mothers and while each story is unique, I have noticed some universal aspects to the psychological narrative of matrescence — the emotional “through lines” that women experience, like:

 A feeling that comes up in the roles and relationships you’re most invested in, because they’re always a juggling act between giving and taking.
 Most of the time, the experience of motherhood is not good or bad, it’s both good and bad.